xnumad/Tanji-Module-Template/README.md

 Based on Darkbox Urban resource ["Tanji/For developers/Plugin development/Setting up"](https://urban.darkbox.nl/tanji/develop/7) (revision: last edited: 23-05-2018 19:16:31) by [Squiz](https://urban.darkbox.nl/account/Squiz) which details the manual steps.

 # Add the template
-Place the ZIP in the default Project template directory `%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\`
+Place the released ZIP in the default Project template directory `%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\`

 If you set a custom directory, you can see it in Visual Studio menu bar "Tools"/Options…/Projects and Solutions/Locations/User project templates location